 Imagine a beautiful place of nearly endless sun.
-Imagine the glistening waves from the amazing Mediterranean sea, and inviting culture.
+Imagine the glistening waves from the amazing Mediterranean Sea, and inviting culture.
 Here are some of the most beautiful towns on the coastline in Monarca, Spain.

 Menorca is a place of quiet solitude and sun that you can visit in Spain.
 It’s full of Bronze Age relics and an environmental preserve.
 These elements preserve the peaceful nature of Menorca.

 So if you’re planning to visit Menorca, Spain, which of these quiet, seaside towns is the right pick for you?

 Beautiful Coastline Towns in Menorca

 The Telegraph called Es Grau Europe’s secret seaside, and it still holds that serene vibe.

 Es Grau is part of the S’Albufera des Grau nature reserve.
 Thanks to this, it’s protected from overdevelopment.